March 3, 2025

 For each episode, they pick a specific movie—from classics like In the Heat of the Night to newer films like The Blackening, and, yes, White Men Can't Jump (multiple times)—and probe into its themes, plot, characters, and overall portrayal of Black culture, then analyze how the film contributes to or challenges stereotypes and tropes.
 It's a serious and near academic look at the importance of representation in cinema and how the industry has evolved in terms of diversity and inclusion, but it's not without a dash of comedy and lightheartedness.

-Actors, filmmakers, and industry professionals alike (think Keegan-Michael Key and Phoebe Robinson) pop on to provide additional insights and perspectives.
-Jonathan, Jerah, and James are always ready with a recommendation of something they think is worth watching for its positive impact on Black culture in Hollywood.
+Actors, filmmakers, and industry professionals (think Keegan-Michael Key and Phoebe Robinson) frequently join to provide additional insights.
+Jonathan, Jerah, and James always have strong recommendations for films that positively impact Black culture in Hollywood.

 Listen here: Apple Podcasts | Spotify | Other